curl/everything-curl/cmdline/listopts.md

 of options keep increasing over time.
 Chances are the number of options reaches or even surpasses three hundred in the coming years.

-To find out which options you need to perform as certain action, you can get curl to list them.
+To find out which options you need to perform a certain action, you can get curl to list them.
 First, `curl --help` or simply `curl -h` get you a list of the most important and frequently used options.
 You can then provide an additional "category" to `-h` to get more options listed for that specific